brunocosouza/RoboticBruno/README.md

-# Computer Vision Course at Udacity
+# Robotic and Computer Vision Course at Udacity

 Projet developed during the course.